Transaction Fee Mechanism Design

 FPAs use the separable payment rule with $\pricet(\history) = \bidt$ and the corresponding revenue-maximizing rule (see~\eqref{eq:fpa_obj2}). $\beta$-burn FPAs use the separable rule $\pricet(\history) = (1-\beta)\bidt$ and the same revenue-maximizing allocation rule.
 The 1559, $\beta$-burn 1559, and tipless mechanisms use the separable payment rules given by $\pricet(\history) = \bidt-r$, $\pricet(\history) = \bidt-\beta r$, and $\pricet(\history) = \delta$, respectively, where~$r$ denotes the 1559 mechanism's current base fee (which, crucially, depends only on~$\history$) and~$\delta$ is the hard-coded tip in the tipless mechanism.
 By definition, all three mechanisms use the corresponding revenue-maximizing allocation rules.
 Applying Theorem~\ref{t:mmic}: \begin{corollary}[Five MMIC TFMs] FPAs, $\beta$-burn FPAs, the 1559 mechanism, the $\beta$-burn 1559 mechanism, and the tipless mechanism are all MMIC. \end{corollary}

-\begin{remark} There exist MMIC TFMs that do not employ a separable payment rule.
+\begin{remark}[Non-Separable MMIC TFMs] There exist MMIC TFMs that do not employ a separable payment rule.
 For example, define~$\burns$ as the all-zero function, $\pricet(\history,B_k) = \bidt$ if~$t$ is the highest-bidding transaction included in~$B_k$ (with ties broken arbitrarily but consistently), and $\pricet(\history,B_k) = 0$ otherwise.
 Define~$\allocs$ as the rule that includes only the highest-bidding transaction in the mempool (or, if every bid is less than~$\mu$, includes nothing).
 This TFM is MMIC even though~$\prices$ is not separable.
-The monopolistic price mechanism proposed by Lavi et al.~\cite{LSZ19} is another example.
+The monopolistic price mechanism proposed by Lavi et al.~\cite{LSZ19} and discussed in Section~\ref{s:intro} is another example.
 Characterizing the MMIC TFMs is an interesting open research question. \end{remark}